jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

     and needs to be registered with the manufacturer, which makes it a no-go for me.

-  * [xStation](https://github.com/x-station).
+  * [XStation](https://github.com/x-station).
 This ODE replaces the original CD drive of the console.
 Installation is difficult as it requires precise soldering.
-According to the internets xStation offers better compatibility than PSIO.
+According to the internets XStation offers better compatibility than PSIO.

   * [TerraOnion MODE](https://shop.terraonion.com/shop/system/playstation/view).